West Maui Scuba Diving Locations

 Mala Wharf is an abandoned pier used for inter-island sugarcane transportation and then later for fishing.
 It is now only being used by the fish that live there and the scuba divers that visit them.
-With plenty of protected holes and caves for fish and other sea life to hide, this is real gem for Maui divers.
+With plenty of protected holes and caves for fish and other sea life to hide, this is a real gem for Maui divers.
 It extends to a depth of around 35 feet making it great for beginner divers.

-Just North of Lahaina town is a 3 leveled temple on the ocean.
-The Jodo Temple is an easy to spot landmark with a beautiful shallow reef just infront of it.
+Just north of Lahaina town is a 3 leveled temple on the ocean.
+The Jodo Temple is an easy-to-spot landmark with a beautiful shallow reef just in front of it.
 Just past the surf break lies a tropical reef at a depth of 35 feet.
 Scuba diving this Maui site is best accessed by boat and offers some great tropical fish and turtle viewing.

-Olowalu is the perfect beginners dive at a depth of 35 feet.
+Olowalu is the perfect beginner’s dive at a depth of 35 feet.
 On the outside, through a channel in the reef, the diving is superb with eels, eagle rays, shy octopus, and plenty of turtles.
-Olowalu’s coral garden extends over 50 acres of ocean floor with large green sea turtles in abundance.
+Olowalu’s coral garden extends over 50 acres of the ocean floor with large green sea turtles in abundance.
 This is a very popular Maui snorkeling destination, though most don’t know quite how sharky the waters are at Olowalu.
-The run off from local streams and the silty inshore water brings in smaller fish.
+The runoff from local streams and the silty inshore water brings in smaller fish.
 Bigger fish often follow.
 Though sharks pose little threat to scuba divers, it’s best to be cautious while snorkeling in this area.

 Maui SNUBA Dive Trips

 For those looking for an easier alternative to scuba diving, Pride of Maui leaves from Maalaea (only 20 minutes from Lahaina Town.)
 Snuba diving doesn’t require any certification or experience, which allows for same-day diving!
-Expereince the depths without the hindrance of all the heavy equipment.
+Experience the depths without the hindrance of all the heavy equipment.